jwagner/smartcrop-sharp/README.md

 ## Changelog

+### 2.0.4
+- Updated all dependencies
+- Added typescript definitions (with help from @nicholaschiang)

 ### 2.0.2

 - **sharp is now a peer dependency you will need to install it via `npm install sharp` when updating**